deeplearning4j/deeplearning4j/perceptron.md

 Subsequent work with multilayer perceptrons has shown that they are capable of approximating an XOR operator as well as many other non-linear functions.

-Just as Rosenblatt based the perceptron on the McCulloch-Pitts neuron, conceived in 1943, so too, perceptrons themselves are building blocks that only prove to be useful in these larger functions called multilayer perceptrons.
+Just as Rosenblatt based the perceptron on the McCulloch-Pitts neuron, conceived in 1943, so too, perceptrons themselves are building blocks that only prove to be useful in such larger functions as multilayer perceptrons.<a name="two">2)</a>

 The multilayer perceptron is the hello world of deep learning: a good place to start when you are learning about deep learning.

 A multilayer perceptron (MLP) is a [deep, artificial neural network](./neuralnet-overview).
 It is composed of more than one perceptron.
 They are composed of an input layer to receive the signal, an output layer that makes a decision or prediction about the input, and in between those two, an arbitrary number of hidden layers that are the true computational engine of the MLP.
 MLPs with one hidden layer are capable of approximating any continuous function.

-Multilayer perceptrons are often applied to supervised learning problems<sup>[2](#two)</sup>: they train on a set of input-output pairs and learn to model the correlation (or dependencies) between those inputs and outputs.
+Multilayer perceptrons are often applied to supervised learning problems<sup>[3](#three)</sup>: they train on a set of input-output pairs and learn to model the correlation (or dependencies) between those inputs and outputs.
 Training involves adjusting the parameters, or the weights and biases, of the model in order to minimize error.
 Backpropagation is used to make those weigh and bias adjustments relative to the error, and the error itself can be measured in a variety of ways, including by root mean squared error (RMSE).

 Feedforward networks like MLPs are like tennis, or ping pong.
 They are mainly involved in two motions, a constant back and forth.